-In anticipation of future international travel and programming, Rutgers Global–Study Abroad is continuing to recruit and accept students for tentative enrollment in study abroad and internship programs in the Summer 2021 term.
+In anticipation of future international travel and programming, Rutgers Global–Study Abroad is continuing to recruit and accept students for tentative enrollment in study abroad and internship programs for all future terms.
 However, international travel remains subject to University approval.

-As the university currently evaluates the resumption of study abroad for Summer 2021, students are encouraged to review all university updates regarding COVID-19 - https://coronavirus.rutgers.edu
+As the university currently evaluates the full resumption of study abroad, students are encouraged to review all university updates regarding COVID-19 - https://coronavirus.rutgers.edu

-Note: Students will be informed of decisions and next steps as appropriate, however, the university retains the ability to suspend participation at any time.
+Note: Acceptances into a program by RGSA or your host institution does not mean travel authorization has been granted.
+Students will be directly informed by an RGSA advisor of any travel authorization decision and next steps, as appropriate.
+Additionally, the university retains the ability to suspend participation at any time.